assemblyco/CodingStandards/README.md

             // Do something
         }

 5. Tabs VS. Spaces.
 Prefer tabs as they are easier to maintain.
 Your indentation should follow the block of code you are writing.
 Proper indentation is highly important.
 Regardless spaces can be used in place of tabs.
-Use 4(four) spaces if you do.
+Use four spaces if you do.
 Use spaces if your IDE supports them.
 Be consitant with which ever you choose to use.

 #### Code Design